OpenTechStrategies/streetcrm/docs/HOWTO.md

 - Click on "Create new institution"
   - The only required field here is the institution's name, but as usual you should fill in as much information as you have.
    - Tags will autocomplete.
 New tags can't be created here.
 If you are an administrator, you'll be able to create them on a separate page.
-   - The checkbox next to "Is this institution a member of SWOP?" just indicates yes or no.  Check it if the institution you're adding is a member of SWOP.
+   - The checkbox next to "Is this institution a member?" just indicates yes or no.  Check it if the institution you're adding is a member of the umbrella organization.
    - Some institutions will have contacts.
 You must save the institution first in order to add contacts as a next step.
 Click "Done" to save a new institution, and see below to add contacts.
 Clicking "Done" will return you to the list of institutions.
 -  Edit an institution.
 Click on the institution you just created, or any institution name from the list of institutions.
    - Just as with actions, you can add multiple tags to an institution.
 The text box will remain to the right of the tags you've added, so that you can continue to type into it to add tags.
 Once again, tags cannot be created here.
 Type into the text box and choose a tag from the autocompletion menu that appears.
 If you don't see the tag you need and you are an administrator, go to the Create Tag page to create the tag.